shooting gun into the air gets convicted felon 20 years in prison

-PHILADELPHIA – A federal jury, yesterday, convicted Francis Aponte, 47, of Philadelphia, of possession of a firearm by a convicted felon.
+PHILADELPHIA – Francis Aponte, 47, of Philadelphia, was sentenced today to 20 years in prison for possession of a firearm by a convicted felon.
 On June 17, 2012, Aponte was standing on the sidewalk near Indiana Avenue and 4th Street when two Philadelphia Police Officers spotted him shooting a gun into the air.
 The officers approached and saw Aponte throw the handgun – a .380 caliber Indian Arms semi-automatic – to the ground.
 Aponte was arrested and charged as a convicted felon in possession of a firearm.
-A sentencing hearing is scheduled for March 4, 2014.
-Aponte faces a mandatory minimum term of 15 years in prison with a maximum sentence of life, up to five-years of supervised release, a maximum fine of $250,000, and a $100 special assessment.
+A federal jury found him guilty on December 5, 2013.
+Of the 20 year term, 15 years is mandatory.
+In addition to the prison term, U.S. District Court Judge Paul S. Diamond ordered five years of supervised release and a $100 special assessment.

 The case was investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives, and the Philadelphia Police Department.
-It is being prosecuted by Assistant United States Attorney Jose R. Arteaga.
+It was prosecuted by Assistant United States Attorney Jose R. Arteaga.

 UNITED STATES ATTORNEY'S OFFICE, EASTERN DISTRICTof PENNSYLVANIA